-Safety marketing doesn’t involve check-boxes, process, procedure, the law, or enforcement.
-It involves getting people to see the benefit of making good, informed decisions and in becoming more willing to look out for their fellow workers.
+Safety communications don’t involve check-boxes, process, procedure, the law, or enforcement.
+They involve getting people to see the benefit of making good, informed decisions and in becoming more willing to look out for their fellow workers.
 It’s less about enforcement and more about engagement.
-A good internal safety marketing campaign can help your organization build buy-in to the safety program faster and with much less effort.
+A good internal safety awareness campaign can help your organization build buy-in to the safety program faster and with much less effort.

 Brand Choice Matters

 What is it that makes a family choose one brand of laundry soap over another?
 One brand of truck over another?
 Mac or PC?
 Starbucks or Tim Hortons?
 OK, that last reference is decidedly Canadian.
 And for those Canadians who are brand-loyal to Tim’s, well, good luck getting them to even try another brand.

 Everywhere an employee looks, there should be a reminder of how we do safety around here.

 The same question could be asked of employees.
 What makes one employee buy-in to safety and another to simply tolerate safety rules?
 What is the brand of safety in your workplace?

 Safety buy-in doesn't happen by accident.
 It needs to be the goal of your internal marketing strategy.
 Use internal safety marketing to overcome barriers, objections and resistance to the safety program through a series of purposeful communications.